This valuable benefit offers extended protection on the original manufacturer’s warranty for purchases you make with that card.

-This card comes with a $95 annual fee (waived for the first year).
-Cardholders earn 6 percent back at U.S. supermarkets (caps at $6,000 spent per year, then reward rate is 1 percent) and on eligible U.S. streaming services, plus 3 percent cash back at gas stations in the U.S. The rewards rate is 1 percent back on all other purchases.
-It also comes with return and purchase protections, rental car insurance and a complimentary ShopRunner membership.
+This card comes with a $0 introductory annual fee for the first year, then $95.
+Cardholders earn 6 percent back at U.S. supermarkets (caps at $6,000 spent per year, then reward rate is 1 percent) and on eligible U.S. streaming services, plus 3 percent cash back at gas stations in the U.S. and on transit.
+The rewards rate is 1 percent back on other purchases.
+It also comes with return and purchase protections, rental car insurance and a complimentary ShopRunner membership (enrollment required).

 Chase Sapphire Preferred Card: Best for frequent travelers who enjoy flexible rewards

 The Chase Sapphire Preferred Card extends an eligible warranty of three years or less for one year.
 This benefit applies to items up to $10,000 per claim and up to $50,000 per account.